Properties of contact matrices induced by pairwise interactions in proteins: Introduction

 Predicting a protein three dimensional structure from its sequence is equivalent to reproducing a three dimensional structure from one dimensional information encoded in its sequence.
 From such a viewpoint, there are many studies that try to reconstruct three dimensional structures from one dimensional information such as contact numbers and the principal eigenvector of a contact matrix \CITE{KKVD:02,PBRV:04,KN:05,VWP:06}.
 An important question is not only what kind of one dimensional information is needed to reconstruct protein structures but also why such information is critical to reconstruct protein structures.

 Let us think about a distance matrix each element of which is equal to distance between atoms or residues specified by its column and row.
-Information contained in the distance matrix is equivalent with the specification of three-dimensional coordinates of each atom/residue, except that a mirror image of the native structure cannot be excluded in distance information.
+Information contained in the distance matrix is equivalent with the specification of three-dimensional coordinates of each atom or residue, except that a mirror image of the native structure cannot be excluded in distance information.
 Reconstructing a distance matrix from one-dimensional vectors requires in principle the specification of all eigenvectors as well as eigenvalues.
 In other words, for an $N \times N$ matrix, $N$ $N$-dimensional vectors are required.
 However, protein's particular characteristics may allow the reconstruction of a distance matrix with fewer one-dimensional vectors.

-A contact matrix whose element is equal to one for contacting atom/residue pairs or zero for no-contacting atom/residue pairs or more generally a value between one and zero representing the degree of contact is a simplification of a distance matrix with two categories, contact or non-contact for the distance of atom/residue pairs, but keeps almost all information needed to reconstruct three-dimensional structures of proteins.
-In the case of a contact matrix consisting of discrete values, one and zero, for residues, Porto et al.\CITE{PBRV:04} showed that the contact map of the native structure of globular proteins can be reconstructed starting from the sole knowledge of the contact map's principal eigenvector, and the reconstructed contact map allow in turn for the accurate reconstruction of the three-dimensional structure.
+A contact matrix whose element is equal to one for contacting atom or residue pairs or zero for no-contacting atom or residue pairs on the basis of distance between the two atoms/residues, is a simplification of a distance matrix with two categories, contact or non-contact, but keeps almost all information needed to reconstruct three-dimensional structures of proteins.
+In the case of a residue-residue contact matrix consisting of discrete values, one and zero, Porto et al.\CITE{PBRV:04} showed that the contact map of the native structure of globular proteins can be reconstructed starting from the sole knowledge of the contact map's principal eigenvector, and the reconstructed contact map allow in turn for an accurate reconstruction of the three-dimensional structure.

-A vector of contact numbers, which is defined as the number of atoms or residues in contact with each atom/residue in a protein, is another type of one-dimensional vector that is often used as a one-dimensional representation of proteins structures\CITE{NO:80,NO:86,KHN:05}, and may be similar to but not the same as the principal eigenvector of a contact matrix.
+A vector of contact numbers, which is defined as the number of atoms or residues in contact with each atom or residue in a protein, is another type of one-dimensional vector that is often used as a one-dimensional representation of protein structures\CITE{NO:80,NO:86,KHN:05}, and may be similar to but not the same as the principal eigenvector of a contact matrix.
 Kabak\c{c}io\v{g}lu et al.\CITE{KKVD:02} suggested that the number of feasible protein conformations that satisfy the constraint of a contact number for each residue is very limited.